President Trump welcomes 3 Americans freed by North Korea

 Trump also said he wanted to pay his "warmest respects" to the family of Otto Warmbier, the American who was released by the North Koreans in a vegetative state, only to die days later.

-After their meeting with Trump, the three men will go to Walter Reed Medical Center in Maryland for further evaluation and medical treatment, according to White House Press Secretary Lindsay Walters.
+After their meeting with Trump, the three men were expected to go to the Walter Reed Medical Center in Maryland for further evaluation and medical treatment, according to White House Press Secretary Lindsay Walters.

-President Trump is marking the men's arrival as a major milestone ahead of his upcoming historic summit with Kim Jong Un.

 After addressing the return of the three American detainees, Trump was asked about the prospects of making a deal with the North Korean leader.